-- A. Mission Policy Guide: Text of policies is available in the Minutes of prior General Assemblies.
-The guide is prepared by the Presbyterian Mission Agency. - B.A.
-Churchwide Equal Employment Opportunity and Affirmative Action Plan Approved by General Assembly.
-The plan is available from the Presbyterian Mission Agency Office of Human Resources. - C.B.
-"Policies Regarding Public Statements by the Board" approved by the Presbyterian Mission Agency Board (Appendix 3). - D.C.
-Current Mission Work Plan. - E.D.
-Organization for Mission. - F.E.
-Seeking to be Faithful Together: Guidelines for Presbyterians During Times of Disagreement.
+- A. Churchwide Equal Employment Opportunity and Affirmative Action Plan Approved by General Assembly.
+The plan is available from the Presbyterian Mission Agency Office of Human Resources. - B. "Policies Regarding Public Statements by the Board" approved by the Presbyterian Mission Agency Board (Appendix 3). - C. Current Mission Work Plan. - D. Organization for Mission.

+E. Seeking to be Faithful Together: Guidelines for Presbyterians During Times of Disagreement.